phaserjs/phaser/README.md

 * If you call ArcadePhysics.collide on a Sprite vs. a Tilemap and provide a custom processCallback, the result was being ignored and the sprite was being separated regardless (thanks @aivins fix #891 #890)
 * ArcadePhysics.Body.setSize if you set offset x/y values previously and then passed zero values they would be ignored (thanks @casensiom fix #889)
 * InputHandler.checkPointerDown checks and docs updated (thanks @lewster32, fix method #936)

+### ToDo

+When you add an animation it over-rides the default set frame to the first frame of the animation.

 ### Migration Guide